tre3x/FilmEditDetection/README.md

 After setting up the environment, Run `python cutdetectorui.py`

 ##  Future Works
-- The wool window freezes while there is an ongoing computation.
+- The home window freezes while there is an ongoing computation.
 This can be fixed by running the interface and the background process at different threads.
 - Implementation of progress bar of the process in the interface.